Rogers-Wandera/Cart-react-redux/README.md

 # Cart-react
-Creating a cart page in react
+Creating a cart in react using redux to manage the cart state